Addressing inequity

 In the piece, a Pine Ridge Reservation student reports that about half of her friends can’t afford tampons or period pads so they have to skip school for as long as a week when they are on their periods, and then fall farther and farther behind in class.
 Eva found untenable this injustice of missing out on school due to a lack of access to period products.
 She launched The Kwek Society with a particular focus on getting period care to community members without ready access to these expensive products. (“Kwe’k” means “women” in the Potawatomi language.)

-One in Three Students Struggled to Purchase Period Products this year.
+One in Four Students Struggled to Purchase Period Products this year.

 An essential need.